hifly81/openshift-vacation-leave-request/README.md

 **OpenShift resources**

-OCP resources are inside the folder src/main/fabric8:
+OpenShift resources are inside the folder src/main/fabric8 and they will created during the deployment:
  - credentials-secret.yml --> create a secret to be used for postgres username and password
  - deployment.yml --> define the deployment configuration
  - route.yml --> create a route for external communication